Have a way with words?

 Another company that is accepting future considerations.

-Make sure you keep a copy of your submission as they do not send you the original back.
-This actually goes for every company – always have a back up of your work.
+Make sure you keep a copy of your submission, as they do not send the original back.
+This applies to every company—always have a backup of your work.

 10. ComStock